 Academician Ip shared with the audience what is the impossible dream of being an educator, especially a science educator.
 He supposed that we all want one if not more of our young students to one day be a Nobel prize winner or Fields medalist.
-Or, some of them could be like Elon Musk or Mark Zuckerberg heading worldshaking high-tech companies. ingredients The basic and shared traits of Nobel prize winners include creativity, persistence open-mindedness, and collaborative spirits.
+Or, some of them could be like Elon Musk or Mark Zuckerberg heading worldshaking high-tech companies. basic ingredients The and shared traits of Nobel prize winners include creativity, open-mindedness, persistence and collaborative spirits.